 Patricia A. Rauh

-Ms. Rauh volunteered her time as a student attorney in the University at Buffalo School of Law Community Justice Clinic, where she provided legal representation to undocumented immigrants and unaccompanied minors and appeared on their behalf in the Executive Office of Immigration Review to help them obtain legal immigration status in the U.S. At her law school commencement, Ms. Rauh was awarded the Clinical Legal Education Association (CLEA) Outstanding Student Award for her work in the Community Justice Clinic.
+In law school, Ms. Rauh volunteered her time as a student attorney in the Community Justice Clinic, where she provided legal representation to undocumented immigrants and unaccompanied minors and appeared on their behalf in the Executive Office of Immigration Review.
+Recognizing the dire need for attorneys in this area, Ms. Rauh continues to represent undocumented immigrants on a pro bono basis.

 Ms. Rauh earned her Juris Doctor from the University at Buffalo Law School where she completed an externship in the Domestic Violence Bureau at the Erie County District Attorney’s Office.
-She also volunteered her time in Erie County Family Court, as well as Journey’s End Refugee Services, where she assisted individuals who were seeking asylum in the U.S. Ms. Rauh earned a Bachelor of Arts degree in Political Science from SUNY Buffalo.
+Ms. Rauh earned a Bachelor of Arts degree in Political Science from SUNY Buffalo.